 Here you can select if a license is applied during the Pre-Stage Process or not.
 Selection of the license type is based on an initial scan of your target tenant and the list shows the licenses available.
 Deselect this option if you wish to take care of the mailbox licensing separately.

-If you have this option deselected, or the convert mail user object option above, and start a pre-stage migration without a mail box being present for the receiving data then the system will throw an error.
-This option is best used when there is a provisioning system in place on your configuration and you need to ability to perform this separately.
+If you have this option deselected, or the convert mail user object option above, and start a pre-stage migration without a mailbox being present for the receiving data then the system will throw an error.
+This option is best used when there is a provisioning system in place on your configuration and you need the ability to perform this separately.